What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Controlled Worst-Case Delay via Multi-AP Coordination

-Random access makes it difficult to provide performance guarantees, which is why Wi-Fi\,7 introduced R-TWT to reduce contention within a BSS.
-However, inter-BSS interactions are still governed by contention principles, even if the APs belong to the same administrative domain, making worst-case delays unpredicatable.
-Wi-Fi\,8 is expected to address this issue by introducing multi-AP coordination to achieve greater reliability and prevent channel access contentions, especially in dense and heavily loaded environments.
+Random access procedures make it difficult to provide performance guarantees in Wi-Fi, which is why R-TWT was introduced in 802.11be to reduce contention within a basic service set (BSS) by means of scheduling coordinated service periods.
+However, inter-BSS interactions are still governed by contention principles, even if the APs belong to the same administrative domain, making worst-case delays unpredictable.
+Wi-Fi\,8 is expected to address this issue by introducing multi-AP coordination (MAPC) to achieve greater reliability and prevent channel access contentions, especially in dense and heavily loaded environments.